sapristi/mmuxer/README.md

   - move destination based on regex match group
   - automatic folder creation
   - anything else ?
+- hot-reload config file
+- re-configure (or execute actions) by sending emails
 - support OAuth / Gmail (I'm not sure how feasible that would be).

 Don't hesitate to ask, or make a pull request !